 The first time I saw a photo of my house/gallery building was at Patrick Masterson’s photo shop (Patrick Masterson has a great historical book on Port Orford available here).
 His shop was in the building where Joyce Spicer has her basket studio, Laughing Baskets Studio.
-My house has had two fires, once in the very early 30’s and one later circa early 60’s when the Bernal Forty family owned it.Rick Cook Gallery
+My house was built in the 1890’s by P.J.
+Lindberg for Nels and Mary Nielsen.
+It has had two fires, once in the very early 30’s and one later circa early 60’s when the Bernal Forty family owned it.Rick Cook Gallery

 I am trying to date this Hazeltine Bros. photo [The eldest Hazeltine Brother, George, died in 1902 or 3.
 Martin died in 1918].
 I think it was also a postcard.
 Pat showed me a larger blowup.
 I can’t believe the great clarity.
-It doesn’t have the Forty House, so it is before 1920/21.
+It doesn’t have the Forty House.
 It does have the Marsh House up above, overlooking the port.

 Below is a photo I took in 1978 with my ’36 Pontiac.
 My brother inlaw lived in [the Marsh House] for a short while.